If you love to watch animal frolic, snooze in the sun or play with other animals – check out some of the links below!

 - Keeping and watching fish have been scientifically proven to reduce stress and calm heart rate

 Pets fill our days with joy!
-We have a social media contest for you today.

 Did you know that Saitsa partners with PALS to bring in our friendly furry friends for the “Pet-a-Puppy” program?
 These fluffy friends are owned by volunteers that work with PALS.
 Even though we cannot run the “Pet-a-Puppy” program due to the pandemic, they miss us as much as we miss them!
 Check out the link to watch our fluffy friends say hello to SAIT students.
 To support PALS, make a financial donation on their website or donate unused gifts for their fundraiser.